-If our Lettuce Salad with Strawberries is not what you had in mind for your festive table then why not try our Sweet Potato Salad with Cranberries and Almonds or even our Persian Watermelon & Feta Salad they are both great alternatives.
+If our Strawberry Salad with Lettuce is not what you had in mind for your festive table then why not try our Sweet Potato Salad with Cranberries and Almonds or even our Persian Watermelon & Feta Salad, they are both great alternatives.

 Notes and Tips

-- Make the dressing the day before and keep it in a glass jar in the fridge this will allow the oils and vinegar to absorb all the wonderful aromatic flavour from the lime leaves.
+- Make the dressing the day before and keep it in a glass jar in the fridge; this will allow the oils and vinegar to absorb all the wonderful aromatic flavour from the makrut/kaffir lime leaves.

-- Wash your strawberries first then hull and cut them as they have a tendency to become waterlogged.
+- Wash your berries first, then hull and cut them, as they have a tendency to become waterlogged.

-- To avoid limp salad leaves dress the salad in a separate bowl, then transfer it to a serving platter leaving behind the excess dressing behind.
+- To avoid limp salad leaves, dress the salad in a separate bowl, then transfer it to a serving platter leaving behind the excess dressing.

 Ingredients and Substitutions

-- Strawberries - the star of this salad show and add fruity sweetness and bright colour.
-You can substitute with other berries such as raspberries or blueberries.
-You could also try red grapes or even kiwis for an all green salad version.
+- Fresh Strawberries - the star of this salad show and add fruity sweetness and bright colour.
+You can substitute it with other berries, such as raspberries or blueberries.
+You could also try red grapes or even kiwis for an all-green salad version.

-- Red Onion - here for its pungent flavour and bright magenta colour, try a green onion or French shallot instead or leave it out altogether if you prefer.
-(The girls are not a fan of onion so I also gave it a miss this time).
+- Red Onion - here for its pungent flavour and bright magenta colour; try a green onion or French shallot instead or leave it out altogether if you prefer.
+(The girls are not a fan of onion, so I gave it a miss this time).

-- Sunflower Seeds - for some crunch and mild nuttiness, you can try bright green pepitas, roasted almonds, walnuts or macadamias instead.
+- Sunflower Seeds - for some crunch and mild nuttiness, you can try bright green pepitas, poppy seeds, roasted almonds, pecans, walnuts or macadamias instead.

-- Lime Rasberry Vinaigrette - all I can say is WOW this vinaigrette is amazing full of punch raspberry lime flavour.
-If you are in a hurry you can replace it with some balsamic glaze instead.
+- Salad Dressing - all I can say is WOW, this Lime Raspberry vinaigrette is amazing and full of punchy flavour.
+If you are in a hurry you can replace it with a simple balsamic vinegar dressing instead or try our poppy seed dressing instead.